-The Sierra Leone Half Marathon certainly classifies in my eyes as a crazy challenge.
-OK, maybe for a fit individual who makes a habit of running half marathons it isn’t.
-But for me it is!
-Over the next 5 months I will be doing a “Couch to 21km” program which will need to involve losing at least 3 stone (yes, embarrassingly that is how overweight I am!).
+The Sierra Leone Marathon certainly classifies in my eyes as a crazy challenge, even for seasoned marathoners.
+But when you consider that I’m starting from couch potato it is HUGE!
+Over the next 6 months I will be doing a “Couch to 42km” program which will need to involve losing at least 3 stone (yes, embarrassingly that is how overweight I am!).
 And if you don’t feel that is enough of a challenge, then add 30 degree heat and 90% humidity.
 And if that isn’t enough then add in the mosquito bites, the certainty that I will get travellers trots, the risk of cholera and Lassar Fever, the malaria tablets, and the yellow fever and rabies injections.
 And if that isn’t enough then I can only assume you want me dead!

-But still, why Sierra Leone, surely there are half marathons in other hot countries?
+But still, why Sierra Leone, surely there are marathons in other hot countries?

 What drew me to Sierra Leone was twofold.
 Firstly the charity that is organising it, Street Child.
 And secondly the fact that as part of my half marathon I will get to explore a country that meets the exact criteria I want for my blogs.
 A country that having been left devastated by a decade of civil war (have you watched Blood Diamond?) was then floored again by Ebola.
 The tourism trade is still recovering, and I hope that through my blog I will inspire other intrepid travellers to visit and explore further afield than the international hotel resorts that line the beach fronts.